nickbalan/budget-planner-app/README.md

-# Buget Planner Scenario
+# Budget Planner
-You're working for a fintech company preparing to launch a new financial planning feature in its web app.
+Scenario - You're working for a fintech company preparing to launch a new financial planning feature in its web app.
 User research showed that this is its most needed feature and generated useful insights into how the company would like it to work.
 Together you and your teammate need to design and launch this new feature in a two-week sprint.